 What we will cover:

-What is multi-cloud Kubernetes?
+What is multi-cloud architecture?

 Multi-cloud is a computing architecture where you combine the resources of multiple public clouds to create your system’s infrastructure.
 Compared with single-cloud environments, multi-cloud can provide a broader range of features, improved redundancy, and less vendor lock-in, making it an attractive option for software organizations operating at scale.